a. The American Academy of Family Physicians opposes government regulation of resident work hours.

 The development of further restrictions on work hours should consider the following:

 Physicians have an ethical duty to their patients and profession to provide safe, compassionate, quality medical care.
 These duties depend on a safe and healthy working environment for resident physicians.
 To this end, resident assignments must be made in such a way as to prevent excessive patient care responsibilities, inappropriate intensity of service or case mix, and excessive length and frequency of call contributing to excessive fatigue and sleep deprivation.
-The program must also ensure the following:

 Programs must have formal mechanisms specifically designed for promotion of physician well-being and prevention of impairment.
 There also should be a structured and facilitated group designed for resident support that meets on a regular schedule.